ctphoenix/Python-Course-Material/chapter9.md

 ---
 title       : Case Study 7 - Movie Analysis, Part 1 - Data Preparation
 description : The [movie dataset on which this case study is based](https://www.kaggle.com/tmdb/tmdb-movie-metadata) is a database of 5000 movies catalogued by [The Movie Database (TMDb)](https://www.themoviedb.org/?language=en).
 The information available about each movie is its budget, revenue, rating, actors and actresses, etc. In this case study, we will use this dataset to determine whether any information about a movie can predict the total revenue of a movie.
 We will also attempt to predict whether a movie's revenue will exceed its budget.
 In Part 1, we will inspect, clean, and transform the data.
+In Part 2, we will use the dataset prepared in Part 1 for an applied analysis.